 Eligible in-home attendant care expenses are not limited to assistance with basic living needs, such as dressing and bathing.
 Assistance with personal tasks such as cleaning, meal preparation, shopping, transportation and banking may also be claimed.
-Attendant care can also include providing companionship to an individual.
-However, costs for such services purchased individually or from a commercial provider (e.g., cleaning agency or transportation service) do not qualify.
+Attendant care can also include providing companionship.
+However, costs for such services purchased individually or from a commercial provider, such as a cleaning agency or transportation service, don't qualify.

-To claim these expenses, the individual receiving care must either have an approved Form T2201 or certification from a medical practitioner that the individual is, and will likely continue to be, dependent on others for their personal needs and care due to a mental or physical impairment and needs a full-time attendant.
+To claim these expenses, the individual receiving care must either have an approved T2201 Certificate or certification from a medical practitioner that the individual is, and will likely continue to be, dependent on others for their personal needs and care due to a mental or physical impairment and needs a full-time attendant.